tomaka/redshirt/README.md

-Experiment to build some kind of operating-system-like environment where executables are all in WASM and are loaded from some IPFS-like decentralized network.
+Experiment to build some kind of operating-system-like environment where executables are all in WASM and are loaded from an IPFS-like decentralized network.

 I'm frequently telling people what my vision of an operating system would be.
 Now I've started building it.